-Dana Heidner found her voice as a child growing up in Germany when she pretended to be an anchorwoman speaking into an imaginary microphone.
-Little did she know then that childhood game was a sign of things to come.
+Daniela Arabella Maria Heidner found her voice as a child growing up in Germany when she spoke into an imaginary microphone, addressing an imaginary audience in the mirror on the closet in her room.
+Little did she know that her childhood game was apparently a sign of things to come.

-What followed was a 10-year stint at popular radio stations in Germany, seven of which were spent in Berlin.
-As an anchor for prominent radio stations, Dana hosted popular shows on air and on stage, completed thousands of assignments, dealing with celebrities as well as people from all walks of life for live reports and interviews.
+After being hired as a dancer by a professional dance troupe and working as a fashion model, she encountered a chance meeting that lead to announcing film release dates for a commercial radio station in Nuremberg.
+A broadcast journalist education followed, and a 10-year stint at popular commercial radio stations in Germany, seven of which were spent in Berlin.
+As an anchorwoman, reporter and radio host she presented popular shows on air and on stage, completed thousands of assignments, dealing with celebrities from showbiz to politics as well as people from all walks of life for live reports and interviews.

 In Berlin, she became popular under the name Dana Heidner.